 Dubois/Mandela Award for Scholarship, Leadership and Service will be presented to a student for significant scholarly achievement (cumulative 3.5 GPA or above) and exemplary contributions to the ALANA community.

-Student Government Association Scholarship and Margaret D. Reid Scholarship -– Please visit the SGA Scholarship website for information about qualifications and applications.
+Student Government Association Scholarship and Margaret D. Reid Scholarship -– Please visit the SGA Website for information about qualifications and applications.